 5. Talk to people

-If you've exhausted every other option and you really just can't get the money together to pay a bill this month for whatever reason, then DO NOT JUST SIT THERE waiting for the final reminder to drop through the door or the electric to be cut off.
+If you've exhausted every other option and you really just can't get the money together to pay a bill this month for whatever reason, then DO NOT JUST SIT THERE waiting for the baliffs to knock on the door or the electric to be cut off.
 Ring the company and explain the situation.
 They don't want you as a bad debt any more than you do, they will offer help and a way to pay less this month or even change your terms so you pay a little less every month over a longer term.
 Communication is always key and your mental health is everyones top priority, so never never never think there is no way to solve any situation you find yourself in.

 Happy Friday Folks!